Translated by Richard Perkins

 Not Just the Hydrangeas! - The Charm of Meigetsuin

 When it comes to Meigetsuin, the beautiful hydrangeas are well-known.
 MATCHA has mentioned these flowers before in a previous article.

 Believe it or not, but the hydrangeas here were planted after World War II.
 Throughout Meigetsuin’s long history, the planting of these flowers is something that’s relatively recent.

 Hydrangeas were planted because they’re easy to care for.
-They became famous by slowly gathering attention over time.
+They became famous by slowly gathering attention over time from visitors around Japan.
 June is when the hydrangeas are in full bloom, which is when many tourists visit Meigetsuin.
-During the weekends in June, there are large numbers of people that span from the temple all the way to Kita-Kamakura station.
+During the weekends in June, there are large numbers of people that fill the streets from the temple all the way to Kita-Kamakura Station.

 At Meigetsuin you can enjoy plum blossoms in the spring and autumn foliage in the fall.
 It’s not just the flowers that bloom, in the grounds here the Meigetsuin yagura (*1) is also worth seeing.
 People who were part of the upper class are buried here, such as samurais and monks.
 The yagura here is the biggest in Kamakura.

 *1. Yagura: a type of burial inside of a cave that’s made by digging into a wall.
 You often find these in Kamakura.

 The Round Window - A Symbol of Japanese Aesthetics